amaancodes/amaancodes/README.md

 - 👋 Hi, I’m @amaancodes
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in Full Stack Web Development and Open Source
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on new and exciting projects
 - 📫 Reach out to me amaanmulla07@gmail.com